lucasshaw12/bug_tracker/README.md

 ## Getting Started

+Ensure `pipenv` is installed on your machine with `pip3 install pipenv`.

-Activate the virtual environment from the project root using `source .venv/bin/activate` Run the application in your local server using `python3 manage.py runserver`
+Activate the virtual environment from the project root `legal_funding_app` using `pipenv shell`.

+Run the application in your local server using `python3 manage.py runserver`

 ### Setting up the database: